AICP’s 25th Annual Conference

 The Lennon Award is AICP’s most prestigious award.
 The Lennon award was named after one of our founding fathers who was not only instrumental in the initial development of our organization but contributed years of service.
 He was so committed to our association that he even gave a session presentation over the phone — two days before he passed away.
 The winner of the Lennon Award is nominated by his/her peers, and the final selection is done by members of the Executive Committee.

-Congratulations, Elaine, for an honor well deserved!
+The 2012 Lennon Award was awarded to Susan Eckler-Kerns.
+Congratulations, Susan for an honor so well deserved!

-Congratulations, Doug, for an honor well deserved!
+- Peggy Schwartz.
+Congratulations, Peggy, for an honor well deserved!

 Click here to see a list of other Lennon Award recipients